sidney-eliot/3d-artists-handbook/content/presentation/blender-to-unreal-pipeline.md

-## Export/ Import Character from Blender to Unreal Engine
+## Export & Import Character from Blender to Unreal Engine
 1. Make sure rig is called "Armature"
 2. Select entire control rig and all connected objects
 3. Export as fbx.
 Make sure to enable "Only Deform bones", disable "Bake Animations", disable "Add Leaf Bones" and set "Smoothing Mode" to "Face"